Kent beat Somerset to win T20 Blast

 But Somerset fell short on 142-9 as 2007 victors Kent won a second title.

 It is 14 years since Kent won their only previous T20 title, beating Gloucestershire, also at Edgbaston.
-And two of their team that day, 45-year-old Darren Stevens, in the semi-final win, and 35-year-old Joe Denly, with three wickets in the final, played big roles.
+And two of their team that day, 45-year-old Darren Stevens, in the semi-final, and 35-year-old Joe Denly, with three wickets in the final, played big roles.

 Kent got off to a poor start when spinner Roelof van der Merwe got stuck into their top order, just as he had done to Lancashire in last month's quarter-final.